Customer experience: Designing customer experience

 Today, retail stores tend to exist in shopping areas such as malls or shopping districts.
-Very few operate in areas alone (Tynan, McKechnie & Hartly, 2014).
+Very few operate in areas alone.
 Customer experience is not limited to the purchase alone.
-It includes all activities that may influence a customer's experience with a brand (Andajani, 2015).
+It includes all activities that may influence a customer's experience with a brand.
 Therefore, a shopping centre's reputation that a store is located in will affect a brand's customer experience.
-This is an example of the shopping environment effecting a customer's experience.
-A study by Hart, Stachow and Cadogan (2013) found that a consumer's opinion of a town centre can affect the opinion of the retail stores operating within both negatively and positively.
+At the same time, it is important to provide a seamless integrated experience that goes beyond individual transactions and enhances overall brand perception.
+This is an example of the shopping environment affecting a customer's experience.
+A 2013 study found that a consumer's opinion of a town centre can affect the opinion of the retail stores operating within both negatively and positively.
 They shared an example of a town centre's management team developing synergy between the surrounding location and the retail stores.
 A location bound with historical richness could provide an opportunity for the town centre and local businesses to connect at a deeper level with their customers.
 They suggested that town centre management and retail outlets should work cooperatively to develop an effective customer experience.
 This will result in all stores benefiting from customer retention and loyalty.

 Another effective way to develop a positive customer experience is by actively engaging a customer with an activity.
-Human and physical components of an experience are very important (Ren, Wang & Lin, 201 6).
+Human and physical components of an experience are very important.
 Customers are able to recall active, hands-on experiences much more effectively and accurately than passive activities.
+This is because customers in these moments are per definition the 'experts of use'.
 Participants within a study were able to recount previous luxury driving experiences due to its high involvement.
 However, this can also have a negative effect on the customer's experience.
-Just as active, hands-on experiences can greatly develop value creation, they can also greatly facilitate value destruction (Tynan, McKechnie & Hartly, 2014).
+Just as active, hands-on experiences can greatly develop value creation, they can also greatly facilitate value destruction.
 This is related to a customer's satisfaction with their experience.
-By understanding what causes satisfaction or dissatisfaction with a customer's experience, management can appropriately implement changes within their approach (Ren, Wang & Lin, 2016).
+By understanding what causes satisfaction or dissatisfaction with a customer's experience, management can appropriately implement changes within their approach.
 A study on the customer experience in budget hotels revealed interesting results.
 Customer satisfaction was largely influenced by tangible and sensory dimensions.
-This included cleanliness, shower comfortability and room temperature, just to name a few.
+This included cleanliness, shower comfort, and room temperature, just to name a few.
 As budget hotels are cheap, customers expected the basic elements to be satisfactory and the luxury elements to be non-existent.
-If these dimensions did not reach an appropriate standard, satisfaction would decline, resulting in a negative experience (Ren, Wang & Lin, 20 16).
+If these dimensions did not reach an appropriate standard, satisfaction would decline, resulting in a negative experience.